 By trade, Sebastian is an entrepreneur; a venture capitalist; and a professional negotiator.
 Some of his greatest accomplished can be view by visiting his website at www.OfferInCompromise.org.

-Since Sebastian acquired the Hungry Bear Deli, Bakery & Café, his first agenda was to incorporate a bakery to introduce their very-own fresh baked sandwich breads; and a turbo chef oven which is used for "baking" their hot sandwiches, verses "heating" them in a microwave oven.
+Since Sebastian acquired the Hungry Bear Deli, Bakery & Café, his first agenda was to incorporate a bakery to introduce their very-own fresh baked sandwich breads; then a turbo chef oven, which is used for "baking" their hot sandwiches, verses "heating" them in a microwave oven.
 Sebastian's believes that the best ingredient for his popular sandwiches are his fresh baked breads, which makes a huge difference in taste.

 Sebastian also purchased and installed an incredible Nespresso Café system, which generates the freshest cups of fine-tuned, rich coffee's, cappuccino's, and espresso's, specifically created to one's implicate personal coffee tastes and desires.
 It's truly the best coffee on the mountain.
 And the Hungry Bear's shakes; malts; and ice cream sodas genuinely bring back the good ole' ice cream polar flavorful memories.